Electronic, Jazz (2023)

 Reaching enlightenment and meeting ones goals does not guarantee happiness; engagement and meaning in life is something that must be maintained.
 You cannot rest atop a summit.

-This was also a much needed project to consolidate how much further I have come in the production/audio engineering space.
+This was also something I wanted to do, having the Jazz and Electronic styles be a more prevalent force and dictating the feel of the album.
 Some of these tracks were mostly finished a while ago, and were difficult to polish up to standard, but I knew their place was on this record.

 Huge shoutout goes to Laura for giving me a bass guitar!
-Certainly, it was the spark that lit the fire here.
+Certainly, it was the spark that lit the fire here because that’s when I began tracking takes.

 Full album and individual track DOWNLOADS BELOW: